Powelton Village, Philadelphia: History

-Powelton Village takes its name from the Powel Family, seventeenth- and eighteenth-century Welsh colonialists who held extensive estates in the area.
-Samuel Powel served as mayor of Philadelphia from 1775 to 1776 and again from 1789 to 1790.
-As in other parts of West Philadelphia, in the late 1800s trolley lines opened the area up to urbanization.
+Powelton Village takes its name from mayor of Philadelphia Samuel Powel.
+In the late 1800s, trolley lines opened the area up to urbanization.
 Powelton soon became a choice residential spot for Philadelphia industrial tycoons.

-Powelton's luster began to wane by the 1920s, and by the 1940s the neighborhood was populated by low-income families and infested with "bottom" gangs, whose members lived in a stretch paralleling Market St. known as the "Bottom."
-In the 1960s the Village was home to many members of the counterculture movement, and Powelton today enjoys a strong political activism and anarchist tradition, as well as a healthy multiethnic pluralism.
+Powelton's luster began to wane by the 1920s, and by the 1940s the neighborhood was populated by low-income families.
+In the 1960s the Village was home to many members of the counterculture movement, and Powelton today has a strong political activism and anarchist tradition, as well as multiethnic pluralism.

 In addition to the Powelton Historic District, the Bell Telephone Exchange Building, The Powelton, Frederick A. Poth Houses, and John Shedwick Development Houses are listed on the National Register of Historic Places.